 Our Get Ready program prepares teenage girls between 11 and 21 years old who are highly at risk for trafficking and exploitation through intensive training to return to school, start vocational training or apprentice at safe jobs.

-The program runs for three to 12 months, and covers Khmer language and basic math lessons, social and work skills, as well as breakfast and lunch.
+The program runs for 6 months, and covers Khmer language and basic math lessons, social and soft skills, as well as breakfast and lunch.

 Each program is small, with just 12 to 15 girls so they can support each other.
 Their families receive aid to replace the teenagers’ lost income from working on the streets at night so the teens can concentrate on class instead of being pressured to drop out.